ericom-gideon/docs/docs/apps/zero_downtime_deployment_for_your_ninefold_rails_app.md

 page_title: Zero Downtime Deployment For Your Rails App
 page_author: Brittany Martin
-page_description: Knowledge base article to instruct users on how they can implement zero downtime deployment
+page_description: Knowledge base article to instruct users on how they can implement zero downtime deployment (AKA: Rolling Deployment) for their Ruby on Rails apps
 page_keywords: zero downtime deployment redeployment configuration

 ## Zero downtime deployment